mourjo/VMScheduling/README.md

 Balancing the load is usefull to avoid to alter specific hosts prematurely.
 It is also convenient to minimize the probabilities of saturating a host.

-1. Develop a scheduler that perform load balancing (`balance` load) with regards to the mips usage.
+1. Develop a scheduler that perform load balancing (`balance` load) with regards to the mips available on each host.
 2. Develop an observer to evaluate every second the balancing rate.
 The balancing ratio must be logged for observations.

 ### Get rid of SLA violations